EthWorks/ethereum.rb/README.md

 ## Roadmap

-* Dynamic arrays serialization
+* Rubydoc documentation
 * Signing transactions

 ## Development

+Run `bin/console` for an interactive prompt that will allow you to experiment.

 Make sure `rake ethereum:test:setup` passes before running tests.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 Then, run `rake spec` to run the tests.

 Test that do send transactions to blockchain are marked with `blockchain` tag.
 Good practice is to run first fast tests that use no ether and only if they pass, run slow tests that do spend ether.
 To do that  use the following line: